DavidBK/shampoo/Node/Call-Of-Duty.md

    - pagination
    - cache

+1. Who can modified the soldiers and duties?

+   You may use this concepts:

+   - authentication
+   - authorization

-2. What is the performance of your app?
+1. What is the performance of your app?

    Make a load test to your app.
 Profile your app and find the bottlenecks.